Banshee (musician)

 Rachel Dorothea Knight, professionally known as Banshee, is an American singer and rapper.
 Active since 2018, she refers to her musical style as "fairy metal" with lyrics that aggressively confront misogyny, abuse, and predatory behavior based on her experiences in the metal scene.
-Since building a following on TikTok in 2020, Knight has released four studio albums: Fuck With a Banshee (2021), Fairy Metal (2022), Birth of Venus (2023), and Fables (2025).
+Since building a following on TikTok in 2020, Knight has released six studio albums: Fuck With a Banshee (2021), Fairy Metal (2022), Birth of Venus (2023), Sirencore (2024), Fables (2025) and The Secrets to Altering Reality (2026).
 Her music has received attention from Revolver, Loudwire, and Metal Hammer, and she has collaborated with artists including rapper Backxwash.

 Early life

 Knight was raised in Conservative Judaism.
 She and her two younger brothers both received b’nei mitzvahs and attended a Jewish day school, and Knight attended a Jewish summer camp for four years.

 Knight was drawn to music from a young age, inspired by Avril Lavigne and Green Day.
 She began playing guitar at age 8 and performed in various local bands, but sought to be a producer as she didn't believe she could make a living as a smaller musician.
 Initially a fan of emo music, Knight discovered heavy metal after seeing Lamb of God in eighth grade, and learned to scream starting at age 15 using the videos of noted metal vocal teacher Melissa Cross.
 She subsequently worked as a local metal producer.